 The SATREPS program is linked with ODA projects, and therefore, must also assume the role of technical cooperation project.
 The portion of the expenses attributable to ODA projects is covered not by contract research expenses but under the technical cooperation project framework.
-In submitting a research proposal to JST, please carefully read page 51 and subsequent pages of this guideline and check that the principal investigator's institution can implement the project in accordance with the Agreement with JICA and "SATREPS Project Jisshino Tebiki".
+In submitting a research proposal to JST, please carefully read Chapter 4(page 53) and subsequent pages of this guideline and check that the principal investigator's institution can implement the project in accordance with the Agreement with JICA and "SATREPS Project Jisshino Tebiki".
 In addition, please liaise sufficiently with the researchers in the counterpart country on the details of the joint research.
 It is also necessary that the counterpart research institute submits an official request for ODA technical cooperation to Japan's Ministry of Foreign Affairs (MOFA) via the ministry or agency in the recipient country responsible for ODA and the local Japanese embassy.
-The deadline for submitting the official request for ODA technical cooperation is on Monday October 28, 2019(Japan time), which is earlier than the Japanese side.
+As with the previous fiscal year, for diplomatic considerations, the number of applications from a single country is limited to a maximum of twelve, and should this limit be exceeded, the government of the partner country will be required to narrow them down.
+The deadline for submitting the official request for ODA technical cooperation is on Friday October 30, 2020(Japan time), which is earlier than the Japanese side.